 “Comprehensive” designation means patients get access to leading-edge treatments, including development of personalized therapies based on the unique molecular characteristics of individual patients’ tumors, and access to clinical trials in early phases of drug development.
 It also means that the physicians who see patients in clinic are collaborating with researchers to develop new approaches to detecting, preventing and beating cancer for all populations.

-UC Davis Comprehensive Center is one of only 45 cancer centers in the United States designated “comprehensive” by the National Cancer Institute, along with M.D.
-Anderson in Texas and Memorial Sloan-Kettering in New York.
+UC Davis Comprehensive Center is one of only 49 cancer centers in the United States designated “comprehensive” by the National Cancer Institute.

 - UC Davis Comprehensive Cancer Center